-SEC regulations require us to identify in this annual report anyone who filed a required report late during the most recent fiscal year.
-Based on our review of forms we received, or written representations from reporting persons, we believe that during fiscal 2014, all Section 16(a) filing requirements were satisfied on a timely basis.
+SEC regulations require us to identify anyone who filed a required report late during the most recent fiscal year.
+Based on our review of forms we received, or written representations from reporting persons, we believe that during fiscal 2016, all Section 16(a) filing requirements were satisfied on a timely basis.